 - If you don’t feel that you can approach someone, report dog fouling to your local authority - particularly if you know who is letting their dog foul regularly.

 - If you are inspired to tackle and monitor dog fouling yourself, download our We're Watching You toolkit to help to develop your own campaign.
-We also sell the glow in the dark posters for you to display in your communities.

 What we’re doing:

 - We are coordinating a national stakeholder group to ensure that dog fouling is tackled in a strategic and coordinated way.
 With delegates representing a wide body of organisations, from community groups to The Dog’s Trust and Scottish Natural Heritage, we are developing an action plan to ensure that dog fouling remains as a priority.
-Read more about this and view the report.

 - Our ‘We’re Watching You’ research, based on Keep Britain Tidy developments, with NFU Scotland, demonstrated a 50% decrease in dog fouling on farmland.